 USFWS (2003a) provides WUA curves and tables for spawning winter-run, fall-run, and late fall–run Chinook salmon and steelhead for three segments of the Sacramento River encompassing the reach from Keswick Dam to Battle Creek (Figure 11K-1).
 The WUA tables were updated in 2006 (U.S. Fish and Wildlife Service 2006).
 No WUA curves were developed for spring-run Chinook salmon, but as discussed later, the fall-run curves were used to quantify spring-run spawning habitat.
 Also as further discussed below, the HSC used to develop the steelhead WUA curve for Sacramento River spawning were obtained from investigations of steelhead redds in the American River (U.S. Fish and Wildlife Service 2003b) because few steelhead redds were observed in the Sacramento River.
 Figure 11K-2 through Figure 11K-5 show the flow versus spawning WUA results for winter-run, fall-run, late fall–run and steelhead in the three river segments (Segment 6 = Keswick to Anderson-Cottonwood Irrigation District [ACID] Dam, Segment 5 = ACID Dam to Cow Creek, and Segment 4 = Cow Creek to Battle Creek) as provided by USFWS (2006).
 Figure 11K-6 shows spawning WUA results for fall-run in an additional downstream segment (Segment 3 = Battle Creek to Red Bluff Diversion Dam) because spawning for fall run occurs further downstream than it does for the other salmon runs.
 Note that for Segment 6, separate WUA curves were developed for periods when the ACID Dam boards were installed (April through October) and for when the boards were out because installation of the boards affects water depths and velocities for some of the sampling transects used to develop the curves.

 Because several tributaries enter the Sacramento River between Keswick Dam and Battle Creek, flows generally differ among the segments.
 For the USFWS studies, Sacramento River flows were measured directly at the sampling transects and were estimated as the sum of Keswick Dam flow releases and tributary gauge readings upstream of the transects.
 To estimate WUA for the effects analysis, the segment flows were estimated using Sacramento River CALSIM II flows at Keswick Dam, the Clear Creek confluence, and Battle Creek.
 Keswick Dam flows were used for Segment 5 upstream of the Clear Creek confluence.
 For Segment 6, the WUA curves for the months when the ACID Dam boards are installed (April through October) were used with the Keswick Dam flows for those months and the WUA curves for the months when the ACID Dam boards are out were used with the flows for the rest of the year.
 To evaluate the relative importance of results from the three segments for each race or species in the effects analysis, the typical spawning distributions of the salmon with respect to the segments (Table 11K-1) was estimated from aerial redd surveys conducted by California Department of Fish and Wildlife (ICF 2016).
-All the races other than fall-run primarily spawn upstream of the Battle Creek confluence, and most fall-run spawning occurs upstream of the RBDD.
+All races other than fall-run primarily spawn upstream of the Battle Creek confluence, and most fall-run spawning occurs upstream of the RBDD.
 Little is known about steelhead spawning locations in the Sacramento River, although it was assumed for this analysis that, because of constraints on water temperature and other habitat features, individuals spawn between Keswick Dam and RBDD, where nearly all Chinook salmon spawn (Table 11K-1).